pierreDev33/crawler.ninja/README.md

 - Bug fix : newest Bunyan version doesn't create the log dir.
 - Manage more request errors type (with or without retries)
 - Add a suffix black list in order to exclude the crawl with a specific suffix (extention) like .pdf,.docx, ...

+0.1.10
+- Use callbacks instead of events for the plugin management

+0.1.11
+- Externalize the log mechanism into the module crawler-ninja-logger

+0.1.12
+- Review black lists (domains & suffixs)
+- Review README
+- Bug fixs
+- Add an empty plugin sample.
+See the js file : /plugins/empty-plugin.js